fotonn-desktop/fotonn-app/README.md

 - [Privacy Policy](https://fotonn.com/privacy-policy)

 ---
+## ❤️ Thanks

-_Thank you for helping us make Fotonn Desktop better every day!_
+Thank you for helping improve Fotonn Desktop.

+Your feedback and contributions make the project better every day.